 Research Implemented by IPA: Yes

-Uganda currently hosts the largest number of refugees in Africa.
+In 2021, Uganda hosted the largest number of refugees in Africa.
 Despite Uganda’s generous national policies on refugees, relations between refugees and Ugandan citizens are often strained.
 What are the primary obstacles to harmonious, productive relations between Ugandan citizens and South Sudanese refugees in northwestern Uganda?
 Can a brief, face-to-face conversation encouraging respondents to take the perspective of South Sudanese refugees reduce prejudice towards them?
-This pilot will inform a randomized evaluation that will examine the effectiveness of a “perspective-taking” exchange in northwestern Uganda aimed at reducing anti-refugee prejudice.
+This pilot informed a randomized evaluation to examine the effectiveness of a “perspective-taking” exchange in northwestern Uganda aimed at reducing anti-refugee prejudice.
 The randomized evaluation will be embedded in a social network analysis, and thus promises to advance knowledge about whether and how a face-to-face conversation can reduce an individual’s prejudice towards refugees in a resource-poor context; how information relayed during the intervention about refugees spreads through social networks; and whether and how beliefs about and behaviors towards outgroups spread socially, via treatment spillovers in villagers’ networks.

 Projects Funded During Round IV (Spring 2019)

-Improving Labor Market Outcomes for Refugees: Evidence from Uganda
+Improving Labor Market Opportunities for Refugees in Uganda

 Researchers: Francesco Loiacono, Mariajose Silva Vargas